krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_text-embedder.md

 ## Single-Module Pipeline: `text-embedder`

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`text-embedder`](../../modules/ai_modules/text-embedder_module.md) module.

+Text embedding involves converting words or sentences into numerical vectors in a high-dimensional space, preserving semantic relationships and contextual meanings.
+Its applications include improving natural language processing tasks such as sentiment analysis, machine translation, information retrieval, and recommendation systems by capturing nuanced semantic similarities between words and texts.

-It's divided into the following sections:
+The remainder of this document divided into the following sections:

 - [Pipeline Setup](#pipeline-setup)
 - [Required Input Format](#required-input-format)